Breakfast with Girls

-"Uno Song" redirects here.
-For those of a similar name, see Uno.

-Breakfast with Girls is the third studio album by the American pop rock band Self, released on July 13, 1999, by DreamWorks Records and Spongebath Records.
-It is the band's only released album on DreamWorks.
-Its songs were mainly written and composed by Matt Mahaffey, the band's lead member.
-The album prominently maintains a power pop/art rock soundscape with elements of hip-hop and jazz.
+Breakfast with Girls is the third studio album by the American pop rock band Self, released on July 13, 1999, by DreamWorks Records and Spongebath Records, and is the band's only album released on DreamWorks.
+Its songs were mainly written and composed by Matt Mahaffey, the band's frontman.
+The album includes elements of a power pop and hip-hop soundscape.
 Three singles supported it; the first, "Paint by Numbers", received a nomination for Song of the Year from the Nashville Music Association Awards, while the third, "Meg Ryan", was the album's major single.

-Mahaffey wrote a majority of the album based upon his life, and general anger at the major music industry’s treatment amongst himself and his band.
-A concept album, it follows a young man in his 20s as he struggles to deal with his abusive girlfriend, a smoking addiction, and a difficulty managing his finances whilst being disillusioned.
-Upon release, Breakfast with Girls received mixed reviews from critics, who praised its inventiveness but critiqued its complexity.
-Retrospective reviews have been more positive.
-It peaked at number eighteen on the CMJ Top 200 chart, the band's best-known performance.
+It peaked at number eighteen on the CMJ Top 200 chart, the band's best-known performance at the time, later beaten by their fourth studio album Gizmodgery (2000).

 Background

-For his debut album, Subliminal Plastic Motives (1995), Self's leader Matt Mahaffey focused on guitar arrangements and incorporating rock music.
+For his debut album, Subliminal Plastic Motives (1995), Self's frontman Matt Mahaffey focused on guitar arrangements and incorporating rock music.
 Following its release, he frequently appeared at rock radio stations, performed at venues within the genre, and received invitations to strip clubs from radio personalities and other music industry colleagues.
 Mahaffey's strong disinterest in this lifestyle led him to drop his guitar usage on his second album, The Half-Baked Serenade (1997), citing the first album as a bad first impression.
 He continued to hold the mindset when making his third album, declaring the project to be "anti-rock".

+After Mahaffey had completed The Half-Baked Serenade, he opened auditions for a horn section in the band, settling on Mac Burrus as a bassist instead.
+Burrus officially joined the band in October 1997.
+Before recording began for Self's third studio album, Mahaffey attended a Failure show in Nashville.
+Through a mutual friend, Mahaffey met with Failure's frontman, Ken Andrews, proceeding to play a concert with Failure as a part of Self at the Exit/In some time later.